-The Company operates in a highly competitive industry and has a material exposure to a range of economic factors including competitive forces, the decline of the domestic manufacturing sector, falling commodity prices, and key customer contract exposure.
-A number of the Company's key customers also operate in energy and/or emissions intensive industries.
+The Company operates in a highly competitive industry and has a material exposure to a range of economic factors including competitive forces, a higher interest rate and inflation environment, the decline of the domestic manufacturing sector, falling commodity prices, and key customer contract exposure.
+A number of the Company's key customers also operate in energy and/or emissions intensive industries and in some instances are subject to the recently commenced carbon emissions Safeguard Mechanism.
 The Company seeks to mitigate these risks by differentiating itself from its competitors, diversifying the nature and scope of its activities across a number of sectors, geographic regions, and customer groups, as well as staggering the expiry dates of key customer contracts.